 Lifelong Learning courses are designed primarily for students age 50 and over.
 Not all listed courses are offered each semester.
 See schedule of Lifelong Learning classes to find current schedules, location, dates, and costs.

-Piano Conversations: Four Giants of Romantic Music, ILL662 – Hours: 6
+Piano Conversations: Four Giants of Romantic Music, LLI-662 – Hours: 6

-Join renowned concert pianist and music lecturer Dr. Rachel Franklin for live piano performances, listening to recordings, and fascinating discussion on the lives and works of four composer-geniuses of the Romantic Period.
+This class will engage you in the world of music—live piano performances, listening to recordings, and fascinating discussion on the lives and works of four composer geniuses of the Romantic Period.
 These four extraordinary composers were born between the years 1809-1811.
 This course takes a unique look not only at their works, but also at the fascinating way in which their paths intertwined, both socially and artistically.
 Composing, conducting, performing, writing and editing-all four created some of the greatest music in our concert halls today.
-Week 1: Felix Mendelson: The Perfect Prodigy; Week 2: Robert Shumann: Music and Madness; Week 3: Fryderick Chopin: A Fragile Revolutionary; Week 4: Franz Liszt: Rock Star of the 19th Century.
+Week 1: Felix Mendelssohn: The Perfect Prodigy; Week 2: Robert Schumann: Music and Madness; Week 3: Fryderyk Chopin: A Fragile Revolutionary; Week 4: Franz Liszt: Rock Star of the 19th Century.
 Tuition waiver applies; seniors pay fee only.